EnzoReyes11/FinanceMonitor/PROJECT.md

   1. Create a new LookerStudio dashboard.
 - Add/migrate the IOL code.
 - Expose endpoints for the Portfolio API to query on demand values.
 This could be a Cloud Function.
+- Consider integrating yfinance to work aroung the AV daily limit.

 ## Technologies
 - Google Cloud Platform (GCP)